William C. Richardson

 William Chase Richardson (May 11, 1940 – May 18, 2021) received a Bachelor of Arts degree from Trinity College (Connecticut) and a Master in Business Administration degree (1964) and a Ph.D. from the University of Chicago (1971).

-Dr Richardson was previously graduate dean and vice provost for research at the University of Washington (1981-1984), executive vice president and provost at Pennsylvania State University (1984–1990), and held various positions at the University of Chicago.
+Richardson was previously graduate dean and vice provost for research at the University of Washington (1981-1984), executive vice president and provost at Pennsylvania State University (1984–1990), and held various positions at the University of Chicago.
 He later became president of Johns Hopkins University (1990–1995).
-Dr Richardson devoted his academic career to researching the financing and organization of health services in the USA.
+Richardson devoted his academic career to researching the financing and organization of health services in the USA.

 While at Johns Hopkins, Richardson made efforts to update the curriculum, diversify the student body and faculty, increase cooperation between academic divisions, and secure the school's financial position.
 Enrollment increased by 1995 to a record 16,330 and a new capital campaign launched, intended to raise $900 million.
 African-American and Hispanic enrollment doubled in his five years as president.